 Who can really say why you are drawn to some art pieces?
 When I saw this piece titled Wishful Thinking, I was really hoping that my photography skills would do it justice.
 There was just something about the way it was suspended there, with its shadow cast by the lighting in the gallery, that made this piece so beautiful to me.

 However, what do you think of this piece?

-This piece is titled Lepidopterist.
+This piece is titled, Lepidopterist.
 It is, perhaps, my favorite piece.
-Although I’d have a struggle to choose between this and Wishful Thinking.
+Although I’d struggle to choose between this and Wishful Thinking.
 A Lepidopterist refers to a person who studies and/or collects butterflies and moths.
 This piece is a self-portrait of the artist.